Mohammad-AlBaker-Zaytoun/Prayers-API/README.md

 4- /hijri-date/current: Route for getting the hijri date of current day.

-5- /monthly-calendar: Route for getting the monthly calender of a month of your choice.
+5- /monthly-calendar: Route for getting the monthly calendar of a month of your choice.

-6- /monthly-calendar/current: Route for getting the monthly calender of current month.
+6- /monthly-calendar/current: Route for getting the monthly calendar of current month.

 Also there is a job scheduled to run every minute that checks prayer times and sends email alerts to users of your choice when a prayer time arrives.
 It also send email alerts on Imsak, Sunrise, Midnight, Firstthird, Lastthird.